 As a start-up business, one of the big concerns is cash flow.
 You need to research and develop products but you also need to live and have money coming into the business.
 The good news is that here in the UK, we have a system called HMRC R&D tax credits that can help start-up businesses offset this risk.

 What is R&D tax relief?

-Research & development tax relief was created back in 2000 as part of a series of measures to encourage small and medium businesses (often called SMEs) to invest in research and development.
-The aim was to boost the economy and also to increase innovation in the UK.
-There was a general recognition that the more UK companies pushing forward in developing new technologies, the better it is for the overall economy.
+Research & development tax credits was created back in 2000 as part of a series of measures to encourage small and medium businesses to invest in research and development.
+The aim is to boost the economy and increase innovation in the UK.
+If there are more UK companies pushing forward in developing new technologies, the better it is for the overall economy.

-So, what is classified as research & development that would allow a business to make this claim?
-The definition says that R&D is:
+The definition of research and development that would allow a business to make an R&D tax credits claim is: